Naravoor Para: History

 During the early 1970s, a boom in rock mining in the nearby quarries provided jobs to the residents, and continued up to the early 1990s.
 Environmental concerns and legal proceedings caused the quarries to stop their operations, and a majority of the villagers then shifted to building and construction work.
 Th construction boom persists in the region, due to the inflow of money from the local diaspora in the Middle East.

 Politics

 Being located in the heart of Kuthuparamb block panchayat (which is a left stronghold), Naravoor Para is a village with majority of the residents as Left supporters.

 Landmarks

 Naravoor Para has a Community centre named Sree Narayana Smaraka Vayanasala and Grandalayam, which serves as an evening hangout, reading room, internet service centre and even a library.
 A pre-primary school is located near the Vayanasala, and the MES Arts and Science College is situated on the hill.
-Kuthuparamb-Karyattupuram and Mooriyad-Naravoor Para are the two main roads.and there are two quarries near naravoor para in mooriyad named chekkapara .and there was shooted a prwithiraj film (VARGAM).
+Kuthuparamb-Karyattupuram and Mooriyad-Naravoor Para are the two main roads.
+There are two quarries near naravoor para in mooriyad named chekkapara.
+There was shot a prwithiraj film (VARGAM).